spyoungtech/certbot-route53-hook/README.rst

 """""""""""""""""""""""

 If the zone ID is not found with the above methods, the hook will request a list of all your hosted zones and find the zone it needs.

+This feature is experimental.
+Further, there is a known issue where identifying the zone ID might fail if you have more than 100 hosted zones.
+If you have more than 100 hosted zones, you may want to use the config file option instead.